Care and Use of Animals for Research Teaching or Demonstration

 - provide guidance to the research community for adhering to the University’s policy on animal use in research, teaching, or demonstration.

-2.1 Unless otherwise excepted by the provisions hereof, this policy shall apply to any research, teaching, or demonstration activity which involves the use of animals that is conducted on behalf of the University or by an agent of the University.
-This policy applies to all individuals who utilize animals for research, teaching or demonstration activities.
-It is applicable to activities that occur in University facilities as well as other locations whenever projects involve University funding, faculty scholarship or staff/student/agent effort as part of University activities.
-The provisions of this document shall be interpreted and applied in conformity with Federal, State, and UNC System Policies.
+Unless otherwise excepted by the provisions hereof, this policy shall apply to any research, teaching, or demonstration activity which involves the use of animals that is conducted on behalf of the University or by an agent of the University.
+This policy applies to all individuals who utilize animals for research, teaching or demonstration activities at University facilities as well as other locations when projects involve University funding and/or faculty, student, or staff activities.

 - Any live, non-human vertebrate being that is used or intended for use in research, teaching or testing.
 Animals covered by this policy are either: